IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/working-group-milestones-and-meeting-schedule/20-5-24-meeting-minutes.md

 ## Notes/Decision

 1. New member introduction - Santiago Carmuega - TXPipe CEO
-2. Mission revision - Foster a transparent, inclusive, and adaptable core infrastructure roadmap for the decentralized development of Cardano as an open-source blockchain and maintain its competitiveness.
+2. Mission revision - Foster a transparent, inclusive, and adaptable Roadmap roadmap for the decentralized development of Cardano as an open-source blockchain and maintain its competitiveness.
 3. Vision statement - Create a clear map of the current State and an open collaborative Journey Map for getting to the future state with contributions from the rest of the community
 4. Goals revision -&#x20;
    * Creating standard language, vocabulary, measures,  categories-of-item, drivers for the Roadmap process